Full House Kiss

-Full House Kiss (フルハウスキス, Furuhausukisu) is a shōjo manga as well as a PlayStation 2 Otome Game.
+Full House Kiss (フルハウスキス, Furuhausukisu) is a shōjo manga as well as a PlayStation 2 otome game.
 The manga was created at the same time as the video game, and was drawn by Shiori Yuwa and published in Hana to Yume & The Hana to Yume.
 The video game used the same character designs and plot in a love simulation published by Capcom in 2004.
 A sequel to the video game, called Full House Kiss 2, was released in 2006.

 Plot

-Suzuhara Mugi is a 15-year-old on a mission.
-She is determined to somehow get onto the campus of Shoukei high school, one of those super, super elite high schools.
-This school is huge and private and has tight security.
+Suzuhara Mugi, a 15-year-old girl, is determined to get onto the campus of the elite Shoukei high school.
 Mugi is searching for her missing sister—her only remaining family—and she has been led to believe that someone or something on the campus of that school will help her in her search.
 Unfortunately the strict school security is preventing her from getting onto the school grounds.

-However, her luck changes when she literally runs into Midou-kun, the son of an insanely rich mega-corporation president, and elite person at the school.
-Midou is not impressed with Mugi's sob story about needing to get into that school.
-He is a very smug and arrogant rich guy.
-But he can be reasonable, and he eventually strikes up a deal with Mugi—he will get her onto the school grounds in exchange for some labor on her part, that she must come to his house and work as a maid!
-He lives with 3 other guys, known as the La Princes in the super elite school.
+However, her luck changes when she runs into Midou-kun, the son of a rich mega-corporation president, and an elite person at the school.
+Midou is smug and arrogant, but he eventually strikes up a deal with Mugi—he will get her onto the school grounds, but she must come to his house and work as a maid.
+He lives with 3 other boys, known as the La Princes in the super elite school.

-Her brave optimistic cheerfulness holds an attraction for all.
-As the manga progresses, the romance starts surfacing.
-While striving to unravel the mystery of her sister who eloped, she becomes a darling of the four.
-Hanekura has revealed his feelings many times indirectly, unlike Sei who is very straightforward and was the first person to ask her out.
-Kazuya is not sure about his feelings, but has always been protective of her.
-It was revealed that Iori has feelings for her too: when Mugi asked him if he is in love with someone right now, Iori answered by giving her a peck on forehead and telling her that he will try not to get mixed up in that.
+Her optimism and cheerfulness makes her attractive to the four boys.
+As the manga progresses, the romantic feelings of the boys start surfacing.